CutlerCasey/BitQuest/README.md

 	- Scripts to make sure the JSON Parse did not fail
 ------------
 I most likely will not go back to this code and really modifiy it.
 My other intrests sadly do not leave me with enough time to make this better.<br>
-I do think that it could be used by others as a basis to their projects.
+I do think that the code could be used by others as help for their projects, but that they would need to look up tutorials on Unity.
+I know I would have to look at them again, if I were to go back to this project.<br><br>
+Upload 1/14/2019